-Advisory Level: Read: None Write: None Math: None Transfer Status: CSU/UC CSU GE: None Dist Degree Applicable: AA/AS None IGETC: None District GE: None
+3 Write: 3 Math: None Read: Advisory Level: Transfer Status: CSU/UC Degree Applicable: AA/AS CSU GE: None District GE: None IGETC: None

-ART-014 - Color Units: 3 This course is a study of the attributes of color.
-Lecture and studio practice exploring the theories and creative use of applications of the elements and principles of design, and develop visual perception skills with corresponding graphic expression.
+ART-014 - Color Units: 3

+This course is a study of the attributes of color.
+Lecture and studio practice exploring the theories and creative use of color in visual art and design are the content of the course.